drivet/website-11ty/src/posts/feed/2024/free-will-illusion.md

 It makes sense to call these spinning circles "illusions".
 Why?
 Because we all know what an actual spinning object looks like, and we can tell that this picture isn't it.
-You could tap your face on the picture with no fear whatsoever - something, I suspect, you'd be reluctant to do with, say, a propeller or ceiling fan.
+You could tap your face on the picture with no fear at all - something, I suspect, you'd be reluctant to do with, say, a propeller or a ceiling fan.

 So if someone asserts that free will is an illusion, the very first question that needs to be answered is: "an illusion of what?"
 And that is, I think,